 - Whilst it is the responsibility of the data controller to secure consent for personal data to be collected, Swrve can help with that process, both in terms of displaying interactive consent messages, and also ensuring that consent data is shared across channels, meaning you won’t have a requirement to ask in each individual channel.

-- Swrve have processes in place today to provide Swrve data relating to any individual in ‘portable’ format, ensuring that you will be GDPR compliant
+- Swrve have processes in place today to provide Swrve data relating to any individual in ‘portable’ format, ensuring that you are GDPR compliant

 - Similarly, we are also able to delete all data relating to any Data Subject, or refrain from collecting data from any specific Data Subject, without compromising the workings of the platform as a whole.